-- ARTS (Action Real Time Strategy) - proposed by Valve who is launching Dota 2
+- ARTS (Action Real Time Strategy) - proposed by Valve who launched Dota 2

 - HAG (Hero Action Game) - one of the the less popular options at the moment.

 - LoMa (Lords Management) - coined by Idle Thumbs and used by its community.

 There is considerable debate among fandom as to which name suits the genre the best.

 A further complicating factor is that Valve has filed a trademark on the term "DOTA" (all in capital letters) in August 2010.
 This likely severely limits the chances of other developers ever embracing the "DotA" nickname for the sub-genre in their marketing despite the term's popularity among players.
 Immediately thereafter Pendragon (Steve Mescon), founder of DotA Allstars the official community site of the DotA and an employee of Riot Games, filed a trademark dispute against Valve.

 Another dispute was filed by Blizzard against Valve on November 26th 2011 over the trademarking of the term "DOTA" asserting that since "DotA" was created as a mod for Warcraft III: Reign of Chaos it falls under the purview of the game's End User License Agreement (which states that all content created with Warcraft III's editor tools belong to Blizzard).